Shane Deconinck Trusted AI Agents · Decentralized Trust

 The format a website verifies online: SD-JWT VC

-SD-JWT (RFC 9901, published 2025) added selective disclosure to JWTs.
-SD-JWT VC layers credential semantics on top: credential typing, issuer metadata, status checking.
-SD-JWT and SD-JWT VC both emerged from the IETF OAuth working group.
+SD-JWT VC (Selective Disclosure JWT Verifiable Credential) layers credential semantics on top of that: credential typing, issuer metadata, status checking.
+Both specs emerged from the IETF OAuth working group.

 The encoding is JWT: header, payload, signature.
 Claims you want to keep hidden are replaced by salted hashes in an _sd array.
 Each hidden claim has a corresponding disclosure (a base64url-encoded [salt, name, value] triple).
 At presentation, you include only the disclosures you want to reveal.